Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: Discrete dynamics and heteroclinic networks

-The golden ratio for which $u_0=u_\mathrm{f} = (1 + \sqrt{5})/2$, discussed in the next section, is the only Kasner sequence with $u^{j+1}_0 = u^j_\mathrm{f}$ for all $j=0,1,2,\ldots$; all other frame-invariant Kasner sequences involve eras where $u^{j+1}_0 \neq u^j_\mathrm{f}$ for some $j$.
+The golden ratio for which $u_0=u_\mathrm{f} = (1 + \sqrt{5})/2$, discussed in the next section, is the only Kasner sequence with $u^{j+1}_0 = u^j_\mathrm{f}$ for all $j=0,1,2,\ldots$; all other Kasner sequences involve eras where $u^{j+1}_0 \neq u^j_\mathrm{f}$ for some $j$.
 Such Kasner sequences yield \emph{isolated fixed points} from which \emph{isolated heteroclinic orbits} originate, which gives rise to \emph{isolated heteroclinic chains}, where the notation isolated stands for that these structures are not connected to preceding non-isolated heteroclinic chains in the heteroclinic network corresponding to such Kasner sequences.
-To illustrate these features by means of the hexagon-graph representation, we will consider an example, given in Figure~\ref{FIG:hexEX}, corresponding to a Kasner sequence characterized by a continued fraction given by $u_0 = [2;4,2,1,2,1,2,2,2,\dots]$.
-Note that this example also includes the ingredients for obtaining the cyclic heteroclinic networks and their properties for the periodic Kasner sequences in the following section.\footnote{We expect that there are Bianchi type $\mathrm{VI}_{-1/9}$ orbits that shadow heteroclinic chains in the heteroclinic network associated with a Kasner sequence.
-Note, however, that isolated heteroclinic fixed points, orbits and chains in the corresponding heteroclinic network cannot be shadowed by an orbit that has begun to shadow a heteroclinic chain in the network that precedes such isolated structures.}
+To illustrate these features by means of the hexagon representation, we will consider an example, given in Figure~\ref{FIG:hexEX}, corresponding to a partial Kasner sequence characterized by a continued fraction given by $u_0 = [2;4,2,1,2,1,2,2,2,\dots]$, which can correspond to finite, periodic, or aperiodic Kasner sequences, depending on what $\dots$ is in the expression $u_0 = [2;4,2,1,2,1,2,2,2,\dots]$.
+This example illustrates all the possibilities for how isolated heteroclinic chains occur, as well as providing the ingredients for how to obtain the network of heteroclinic cycles and their properties for the periodic Kasner sequences in the following section: